The Satanic Temple: Headquarters

 The Satanic Temple opened its official headquarters in Salem, Massachusetts, in 2016.
 The former Victorian funeral home is painted charcoal and doubles as the Salem Art Gallery.
 The headquarters includes a Fine Art room, La Voisin Chamber (dedicated to Catherine Monvoisin), Library, the Milton Hall exhibition space, and a room for its Statue of Baphomet.
 The library includes a focus on the history of Satanic panic.

 The space has since come under threat on multiple occasions.
 Chelsea resident Daniel Lucey set fire to the Salem facility's porch on June 10, 2022.
 Local fire rescue personnel had the flames under control shortly after arriving on the scene.
 The building was occupied at the time, but everyone was evacuated and no injuries occurred; damage was limited, though the porch and several windows had to be replaced.
 The Salem Police Department reported a bomb threat to the headquarters on March 2, 2023, stating they were taking the threat seriously and following public safety management mandates.
+In 2024, a man threw a pipe bomb onto the front entrance and left a note directed at Satanists nearby.
+The bomb failed to fully detonate and only caused minor exterior damage.
+The man, Sean Patrick Palmer of Perkins, Oklahoma, was sentenced to five years in prison.